The Breach of the Capitol Spooked Us — As It Should Have

 The rebels’ stated effort to overturn the will of millions of American voters failed, of course.
 Several hours later, lawmakers gathered in the building and certified Joe Biden’s win.
 But it was a shock for anyone who enjoys the echo of a dress shoe on the intricate tile patterns that date to 1856.
 Instead of budget footnotes, journalists were trying to find safety.
 Rather than listening to roll calls, staffers were hearing explosions and bullets.
 Members weren’t dialing for dollars.
 They were letting loved ones know they were fine for the moment.

 Congress really is its own city, replete with a bank, barbershop, book stores, post office, even its magnificent library.
-But it’s also a place of protocol and tradition, where women cannot wear sleeveless dresses or open-toed shoes in some spots.
+But it’s also a place of protocol and tradition, where women cannot wear sleeveless dresses or open-toed shoes in some places.
 Camera crews cannot use tripods in most spots.
 When the articles of impeachment were conveyed from the House to the Senate in 2019, Capitol aides carefully helped journalists position themselves so they could make pictures of its delivery without breaking the protocol against photographing the double doors to the U.S. Senate.
 Yesterday, that space was traversed by a rioter carrying a Confederate flag.

 No doubt, there will be an inquest into what went so wrong that a mob was able to march up the same steps where female lawmakers formed an honor guard as the late Supreme Court Justice Ruth Bader Ginsburg’s body left the building last year.
 Lawmakers will want to know how, even after overhauled security procedures were put in place after the terrorist attacks on Sept.
 11, 2001, relatively low-tech thugs were able to breach the seat of the legislative branch.